 Spyware is downloaded to your computer from the websites you visit as a software virus, or as a result as of installing a program when you agree to download another program.
-Sometimes it is even stated in a user agreement and when you agree to agree/accept to download a program you wish to have, you also agree to download spyware.
+Sometimes it is even stated in a user agreement and when you agree/accept to download a program you wish to have, you also unknowingly agree to download spyware.
 Sometimes is installed as the result of clicking some option in a deceptive pop-up window.
 Some software claims to be free but does not reveal that it also contains spyware.

 Get more information on the types of the spyware from the following sites:

-Wikipedia also provides following list of the notable programs distributed with spyware:
+Wikipedia also provides the following list of notable programs distributed with spyware:

 - Bonzi Buddy

 - SpyEagle is a spyware program that is disguised as an antivirus program.